How to trace ancestors from America back to Ireland

 More than 33 million Americans have Irish heritage - for a vast majority, their ancestors immigrated during the 19th century.
 Over 3.8 million Irish immigrants arrived throughout the 1800s, especially in the middle part of the century when the deadly potato famine wreaked havoc on their homeland.

-When researching your family history, identifying your Irish immigrant ancestors and discovering more about your family's life before they came to America is a huge accomplishment.
+When researching your family history, identifying Irish-American immigrant ancestors, and discovering more about your family's life before they came to America is a huge accomplishment.

-Up until now, the problem has been that it's really hard to do that - nearly all of the 19th century Irish censuses have been lost, leaving genealogists with a precious few documents to find evidence of their Irish ancestors.
+Up until now, the problem has been that it's quite difficult to do that - nearly all of the 19th-century Irish censuses have been lost, leaving genealogists with a precious few documents to find evidence of their Irish ancestors.